On this page:

 Installing a private AP does not offer a significant rise in security and Residential Networking will not accept this as a valid reason for installing an access point in your room.
 See the IS&T Security pages for tips on keeping your connection secure.

 IS&T cannot do a site survey and determine a solution if there are private access points.
-If there are non-MIT APs, the RCCs will not recommend a site visit from the wireless installs team.
 These APs interfere with the current network and make it impossible to get a real picture of coverage and usage that is necessary in identifying problems and determining resolutions.

 Below are some basic steps to troubleshooting your connection on the wireless network.
 If these steps do not prove useful, contact the Service Desk.